-1. Tasks and Objectives for Modeling Behavior in Synthetic Environments (SEs)
+Tasks and Objectives for Modeling Behavior in Synthetic Environments

-There are now numerous models of human behavior in synthetic environments, and they serve a multitude of uses.
-It is worthwhile reconsidering where and how to improve these models to provide more realistic human behavior.

-This report provides a more recent review of work than Pew and Mavor (1998), and provides a more detailed source of further ideas and suggestions.
-We particularly draw the reader's attention to the importance of integration of models and the usability of models.
-We extend Pew and Mavor's results by examining a few architectures (e.g., Cogent, Jack) that were not included or available when Pew and Mavor compiled their report, and summarizing several promising areas for further work that have arisen since their report went to press.
+There are now numerous models of human behavior in Synthetic Environments (SEs), and they serve a multitude of uses.
+It is worthwhile considering where and how to improve these models to provice more realistic human behavior.
+This report provides a more recent review of work following Pew and Mavor (1998), and provides a detailed source of further ideas and suggestions.
+In addition to noting areas where models could be expanded to include more complete performance, we particularly draw the reader's attention both to the importance of the integration of models (and thus their reuse) and to the usability of models.
+We will argue that improved usability (and reusability) is necessary for these models to achieve their potential.
+We extend Pew and Mavor's results by examining architectures (e.g., COGENT, JACK, hybrid architectures) that were not included or available when Pew and Mavor compiled their report, and by summarizing several promising areas for further work that have arisen recently.

-This report directly reflects the biases and specific expertise of the authors as they attempt to identify a wide range of potential problems and provide possible solutions.
-Some of the proposed projects are high risk and not all of the authors agrees that these projects are doable.
-We could all agree, however, that if possible they would be rewarding.
+This report reflects the biases and specific expertise of the authors as they attempt to identify a wide range of potential problems and provide possible solutions.
+Some of the proposed projects are high risk and not all of the authors agree that these projects can be accomplished.
+All agree, however, that if possible, they would be rewarding.
 Given the diversity of human behavior, there remain many issues not covered here.
-For example, many aspects of teamwork are important but not covered.
+For example, many aspects of teamwork are important but not examined here.
 Most of the systems and architectures reported here are continually evolving.
-Because of the rapid pace of development in this area, our reviews may underestimate the capabilities of these systems, and several of our suggestions may already be incorporated in them.
+Because of the rapid pace of development in this area, our review may underestimate the capabilities of these systems and several of our suggestions may already be incorporated in them.

-1.1 The role of synthetic forces
+1.1 The Role of Synthetic Forces

-The possible expected uses and potential goals for the synthetic forces programme is quite diverse.
-There are several commonly acknowledged uses of synthetic forces.
-These uses have included at least the range shown in Table 1.
+There are several commonly acknowledged uses of cognitive models in synthetic environments.
+These uses have included at least the range shown in Table 1.1.
 This is a wide set.
-Pew and Mavor (1998) focused on the application of synthetic forces to training, partly because the major applications and successes have been with respect to training.
-Further uses have been outlined in other reviews (Computer Science and Telecommunications Board, 1997; Lucas & Goss, 1999; Synthetic Environments Management Board, 1998).
+Pew and Mavor (1998) focused on the application of synthetic forces to training partly because the major applications and successes of synthetic forces have been in this domain.
+Further uses of synthetic forces have been outlined in other reviews (Computer Science and Telecommunications Board, 1997; Lucas & Goss, 1999; Synthetic Environments Management Board, 1998).